-Have you ever had someone ask you to remember them in prayer and weeks later you saw them and were embarrassed that you had forgotten the request?
-You had not approached the throne of God on their behalf.
-A wise lady suggested to me that I ask to pray on the spot for the need with the words, ”Can we pray now?”
+Have you ever had someone ask you to remember them in prayer and weeks later you saw them and was embarrassed that you had forgotten the request?
+A wise lady suggested to me that I ask to pray on the spot with the words, ”Can we pray now?”

 We may be thinking what will those around us think?
-I am too timid to do this out in public.
-Will the person making the request think I view myself as a “super spiritual” person if I offer to pray with them?
+Will the person making the request think I view myself as a “super spiritual” person if I offer to pray with them right then?

-I use to be a “sit down”, in a private worshipful atmosphere to pray one-on-one with another person for their need.
-I still like this approach, but God is not limited to my preferences.
-We are living in very critical times.
-It seems more and more people are being hit with challenging situations.
-Requests for prayer seem to be increasing.
+I used to be a “sit down” in a private atmosphere to pray one-on-one with another person for their need.
+I still like this approach best but with the challenging times we are living in it seems more and more people are being hit with challenging situations.

-One day while getting my hair cut the stylist was very upset over his eye problem which had just manifested the day before.
-The Dr. had told him if it did not clear up he would have to have surgery for the stopped up lymph duct.
-As I stood up to leave I said, “May I pray for your eye now?”
-He consented and I reached out, put my hand on his eye, and prayed a short prayer asking the Lord to open the duct.
-I requested this as a sign of His power to this young man who professed to being a Christian.
-John hugged me and thanked me.
-The next time I went it he reported that his eye was clear when he woke up the morning after we prayed.
-This has opened up further witnessing and spiritual conversation to John.
+One day while getting a hair cut, the stylist was very upset over his eye problem which had just manifested the day before.
+The Dr. told him if it did not clear up he would have to have surgery for the stopped up lymph duct.
+As I stood up to leave I said, “May I pray for your eye now?
+He consented and I reached out, put my hand on his eye, and prayed a short prayer asking the Lord to open the duct as a sign of His power.
+He hugged me and thanked me.
+The next time I was in the shop he reported that his eye was clear when he woke up the morning after we prayed.

-God is waiting to manifest himself and His power in our world.
-I am not suggesting every request will have such a dramatic, immediate answer, but we can be assured that once offered our prayers are before the throne.
-Let us determine to be alert to the nudges of the Holy Spirit within us as well as the requests others make and be quick to say, “Let’s pray now?”
+God is waiting to manifest Himself and His power in our world.
+I am not suggesting every request will have such a dramatic answer, but once the prayer is offered it is before the throne.
+Let us determine to be alert to the nudges of the Holy Spirit and be quick to say, “Let’s pray now.”